 Welcome (Akwaaba)!

-Derrick Boakye Boadu is an emerging scholar with more than nine years of international experience.
-Derrick is a fellow of the prestigious Edward A. Bouchet National Graduate Honor Society at Yale University, an honor recognizing excellence in doctoral education and scholarly achievement.
-His expertise lies in housing displacement and leadership practices within public and nonprofit management, collaborative governance, emergency management, and urban policy.
-Derrick completed his Ph.D. in Public Affairs at the Green's School of International & Public Affairs, Florida International University (FIU).
-His current research examines the management and collaboration of public and non-profit organizations, with a particular focus on housing displacement, distributed (shared) leadership, community engagement, and gentrification.
-His research has been published in prominent journals, including the Public Performance & Management Review.
-Derrick is currently on the job market.
+Dr. Derrick Boakye Boadu is an emerging scholar with more than nine years of international experience.
+He is a Fellow of the prestigious Edward A. Bouchet National Graduate Honor Society at Yale University, an honor recognizing excellence in doctoral education and scholarly achievement.
+His expertise lies in leadership practices within local government administration, public and nonprofit management, collaborative governance, emergency management, and social urban policy.
+Derrick's current research examines the management and collaboration of local government and nonprofit organizations, with a particular focus on distributed (shared) leadership, housing displacement, community engagement, and gentrification.
+His research has been published in prominent journals, including the Cities and Public Performance & Management Review.

 "The highest reward for a person's toil is not what they get for it, but what they become by it"